Getting started

 Array

 An Array is a one or two dimension numeric array.
 Elements along each dimension start at 1 and can be negative.
 (Negative indices start from the end of the dimension.)
-Two-dimensional arrays are accessed with a pair of indices noted (i, j), where i represents the i th row and j represents the j th column.
+Two-dimensional arrays are accessed with a pair of indices noted (i, j), where i represents the ith row and j represents the jth column.
 To get or set an element in an array, use the index [] operator.

 You can create a new array by passing the size of each dimension to the constructor.
-For instance, here is how to create an array containing 3 rows and 4 columns:
+For instance, here is how to create an array containing 3 rows and 5 columns:

-var array = new Array(3, 4)
+array = Array(3, 5)

-for i = 1 to array.row_count do
+for i = 1 to array.nrow do

-for j = 1 to array.column_count do
+for j = 1 to array.ncol do

 array[i,j] = i + j